-Six Private Tour Operators Allotted Seats For Haj-2024 In Kashmir
+Six private tour operators allotted seats for Haj-2024 in Kashmir

-SRINAGAR, Mar 1: The Ministry of Minority Affairs, Govt. of India has allotted seats to six HGOs (Private Tour Operators) in Kashmir for registration Haj-2024 after they were found eligible.
+Srinagar, Mar 1: The Ministry of Minority Affairs, Govt. of India has allotted seats to six Private Tour Operators in Kashmir for registration Haj-2024 after they were found eligible.
 This was stated as per communication OM No.Haj-15/28/2022-HAJ-MoMA dated: 29-02-2024 of Ministry of Minority Affairs, Govt. of India

 For the information of the public in general and aspiring Haj Pilgrims of Haj-2024 in particular, the names of these HGOs (Private Tour Operators) are hereunder.